tcltk/tcloo/README.md

-Release of TclOO Version 1.0.1
+Release of TclOO Version 1.0.2
 ==============================

-This officially corresponds to the version of TclOO that is included with Tcl 8.6.1, except for features (notably coroutine support) that require the 8.6 runtime and not-officially-observable differences like the degree of bytecode compilation support.
+This officially corresponds to the version of TclOO that is included with Tcl 8.6.2, except for features (notably coroutine support and bytecode compilation of some commands) that require the 8.6 runtime.

 TclOO: An Object System for Tcl
 ===============================